linagee/ethereum-fun/README.md

 TODO:

-- DEV wallets?
+- DEV wallets
+- Bounties
 - Whatever else was promised to the dozens and dozens of sub-things.
-(Blockchain promises, organizational promises, etc. etc.)
+(Olypmic blockchain mining promises, organizational promises, etc. etc.)
 - "Official nonce" (without this, my entire ethereum-fun repo is kind of useless except as a thought experiment, which is the entire point. ;-) )